vEnhance/1802/src/lineex.typ

 #import "@local/evan:1.0.0":*

-= Way too many examples of work and 2D flux <sec-lineex>
+= Way too many examples of work and 2D flux <ch-lineex>

 This entire section is *review and examples only* and *can be skipped* if you know what you're doing.